axelarnetwork/webdocs/docs/dev/cli/ust-to-evm.md

 </TabItem>
 </Tabs>

-## Send AXL tokens from Axelar to an EVM chain
+## Send UST tokens from Terra to an EVM chain

-Optional: Verify that your `validator` account has sufficient balance as per [Basic node management](/roles/node/basic).

 Link your `{EVM_DEST_ADDR}` to a new temporary deposit address on Axelar: